SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_5-Machine_Learning_I/Module_2-Logistic_Regression/1-Introduction_to_Logistic_Regression/Graded_Questions.md

 - -1 to 1

-Ans: B. *The sigmoid function is always between 0 and 1 but does not include 1 or 0.*
+Ans: C. *The sigmoid function is always between 0 and 1 but does not include 1 or 0.*

 #### Evaluation Metrics